Swiss to vote on whether to become first European nation to ban synthetic pesticides

-Globally, only Bhutan has a complete ban on synthetic pesticides, according to supporters aiming to outlaw the use of products made by agro-chemical giants such as Switzerland's Syngenta and Germany's Bayer (BAYGn.DE) and BASF (BASFn.DE).
+Globally, only Bhutan has a complete ban on synthetic pesticides, according to supporters aiming to outlaw the use of products made by agro-chemical giants such as Switzerland’s Syngenta and Germany’s Bayer and BASF.

 Supporters of the ban say the artificial products cause serious health problems and reduce biodiversity.
 Manufacturers say their pesticides are rigorously tested and regulated, can be used safely and crop yields would slump without them.